$2 Bn for British EH101 Merlin Multi-Role Upgrades

-Overall, this Mk.2 Merlin technology upgrade is expected to reduce pilot workload, cost of ownership, maintenance and weight while giving improved survivability, safety, aircraft handling and agility.
-The deals also reflects the objectives of the UK’s recently published Defence Industrial Strategy white paper, which seeks to safeguard national capabilities across strategically important industry sectors including rotorcraft manufacturing and support.
+These deals also reflect the objectives of the UK’s Defence Industrial Strategy white paper, which seeks to safeguard national capabilities across strategically important industry sectors – including rotorcraft manufacturing and support.

-Alan Johnston, AgustaWestland’s managing director of military programmes, noted that:
+Merlin IOS and associated programs are part of that drive.
+AgustaWestland’s managing director of military programmes, Alan Johnston, has noted that:

 As Mr. Johnson alluded, The HEAT programme is being funded through an innovative contracting strategy which builds on the partnered principles outlined in the UK’s recent Defence Industrial Strategy (DIS) Draft.
-AgustaWestland will offset the HEAT system production costs against future cost of ownership savings that will be made through future Merlin support contracts.
+AgustaWestland will offset the HEAT system production costs against future cost of ownership savings that in future Merlin support contracts.